 You can read more about how to capture long exposure images in this long exposure guide.
 I am not sure I really achieved what I had set out with this shot but it really was the margin between the storm clouds and blazing sun.

-You can click on any of the images in this post to view larger (well, 1200pixel wide) versions on flickr.
 There is a little bit more detail and clarity full size than exists in these cropped versions.
 Seven ways to improve your long exposure photography.